 The theme parks in the entertainment capital go all out for Halloween.

 Disneyland gets all dressed up with Halloween decor, and the Haunted Mansion begins its run as the "The Nightmare Before Christmas," which will last until the end of the year.
-Also at Disneyland, everyone's favorite cartoon mouse hosts Mickey's Halloween Party.
+The Disneyland Resort also hosts an after-hours celebration that includes trick-or-treating and seasonal entertainment.
+The party location change between the two parks, but is always fun.
+You can get this year's details in the Disneyland Halloween Party guide.

-For a truly creepy, screaming good time, Universal Studios claims its Halloween Horror Nights are the scariest in town.
+For a genuinely creepy, screaming good time, Universal Studios claims its Halloween Horror Nights are the scariest in town.
 Each fall the park receives a grim makeover, with roaming zombies and nine haunted houses themed around Universal franchises (think The Walking Dead and American Horror Story).

-After dark, Knotts Berry Farm becomes Knotts Scary Farm.
-Once a somewhat mild Halloween diversion for families, this festival now includes 10 haunted mazes, five "scare zones" with wandering zombies and creepy clowns, and two specialty shows.
+After dark, Knotts Berry Farm in Anaheim becomes Knotts Scary Farm.
+Once a somewhat mild Halloween diversion for families, this festival now includes ten haunted mazes, five "scare zones" with wandering zombies and creepy clowns, and two specialty shows.

-If you'd rather party than scream yourself silly, the West Hollywood Halloween Costume Carnaval is sometimes billed as the "World's Largest Halloween Street Party."
+If you'd rather party than scream yourself silly, the West Hollywood Halloween Costume Carnaval is sometimes called the "World's Largest Halloween Street Party."
 Some 500,000 people flood Santa Monica Boulevard in costume; live music and DJs play on multiple stages throughout the night, and nearby bars offer up drink specials.

-For tamer fun, you can enjoy the holiday along the harbor side of Newport Beach's Balboa Island, where residents decorate their homes —it's a quiet way to enjoy a bit of the season.
+For tamer fun, you can enjoy the holiday along the harbor side of Newport Beach's Balboa Island.
+That's where residents go over the top to decorate their homes for the season — it's a quiet way to enjoy a bit of the season.

 If you like your Halloween fun with a lot of fake blood and gore, try the Los Angeles Haunted Hayride.
-For 2016 the story centers around the "Secret Society of Samhain," bringing riders through a suspenseful initiation—and, for the first time, requiring riders to get off of the truck and explore some of this haunted world by foot.
+You can opt to just through this attraction, or get off of the truck and explore some of this haunted world by foot.

 Escape (The Pyscho Circus) in San Bernardino is a two-day electronica festival held the weekend before Halloween.
 Performers on four stages play house and techno music, while haunted mazes and eerie installations add to the theme.